 - Sentiment polarity refers to the orientation of the sentiment (from negative to positive).

 - Sentiment intensity describes the strength the of sentiment (from low to high).

 Why is sentiment analysis important?

 Whether you’re conducting market research or making simple everyday decisions, we often look to other people’s opinions before making our own choices.
 Web-based platforms containing millions of movie ratings, forum threads, social media posts, consumer reports, and restaurant reviews have made access to consumer opinions readily available to anyone on the Internet.
 This abundance of user-generated content presents a treasure trove of information ripe for text analysis.

-Goals of sentiment analysis
+Goals of Sentiment Analysis

-Like other complex applications of natural language processing, sentiment analysis can be further simplified into two separate tasks:
+Sentiment analysis can be further simplified into two separate tasks:

 - Subjectivity classification: Classification of text as objective or subjective.

 - Polarity classification: Classification of text as positive, negative, or neutral opinion.

 This process occurs at many structural levels, from entire documents to individual words.
 Choosing the appropriate level of sentiment analysis for your use cases greatly enhances the accuracy and coverage of your model.
 In general, sentiment analysis occurs at three different levels: